1985 World Snooker Championship: Semi-finals

 Tony Knowles played Dennis Taylor in the second semi-final.
 After winning the first two frames, Knowles won only three more frames in the rest of the match; Taylor led 10–5 after the second session, and then took six frames in a row to win the match in three sessions.
 Knowles had expected to win, as the higher-seeded player, but he failed to exhibit the form he had shown earlier in the tournament and fell by the same scoreline as Reardon.
 Afterwards, he could not understand how he had lost to a lower-seeded player.
 Taylor said that he had seen Knowles get "angry" during the match, however, and that he had "thrown his cue" at a few shots.
 Knowles also lost the following year's event in the semi-finals to eventual champion Joe Johnson.

+Because both semi-finals were one-sided and finished early, tournament organisers arranged exhibition matches to occupy the pre-sold afternoon and evening sessions on April 26.

 Final

 The final was played between Steve Davis and Dennis Taylor on 27 and 28 April as a best-of-35-frames match over four sessions.
 This was Davis's fourth world final, having won the title in 1981, 1983, and 1984; and Taylor's second, having lost 16–24 to Terry Griffiths in the 1979 final.
 Davis and Taylor had met at the World Championship on two previous occasions, Taylor winning their first-round encounter in 1979 and Davis winning the semi-final in 1984.